 Protein consists of 20 amino acids, 2 of which are called glycine and proline, which are used in the production of collagen.
 Collagen gives strength and structure to the skin and as you get older, your collagen breaks down, which may lead to saggy dehydrated skin and pronounced wrinkles.
 Including enough protein in the diet fortifies your collagen levels and therefore makes your skin firmer and less prone to wrinkles.

 The amount of protein you consume each day varies slightly depending on your age, weight and activity level.
-You can find out how much you need from The Healthy Chef protein calculator.

 MY FAVOURITE WAYS TO HAVE PROTEIN